 Chris Wood remains the obvious New Zealand primary because he is the captain, the central scorer and the focal point of the side that qualified.
 The clearest secondary clue comes from the Fiji qualifier, where Wood had a...

-Official senior in-match penalties come first.
-Federation confirmation comes next.
-Local-language reporting and event timelines tighten the call when the file is still mixed.
+Senior in-match penalties come first.
+Squad confirmation, event timelines and repeat pressure evidence tighten the call when the file is still mixed.

 Shoot-outs can support the order, but they do not automatically overrule a stronger recent in-match trail.
 When the file is mixed, the page says so plainly in the note instead of hiding behind a vague label.

-When the final qualifying paths resolve, the winners get slotted into the main board straight away.
+Now that the field is complete, the live work is less about qualification slots and more about hierarchy drift.
 The goal is simple: give the country-level answer quickly, then show the evidence that justifies it.

-If you cover one of the qualified teams locally, work around the squad, or simply have stronger reporting than we do on a live hierarchy shift, send it through.
+If you cover one of the qualified teams locally, work around the squad, or simply have stronger information on a live hierarchy shift, send it through.
 Useful corrections beat stale consensus every time.